opf/revealjs-awesoMD-templates/docs/add-presentation.md

 To create a presentation,

-1. create a folder in the `markdown` folder of this repository. e.g. `markdown/new-presentation`
+1. create a folder in the `presentations` folder of this repository. e.g. `markdown/new-presentation`
 2. create a markdown file in the created folder. e.g. `markdown/new-presentation/new-presentation.md`
 3. if you have images in the presentation, add them to the `markdown/new-presentation` folder.

 ```
 training
-└── markdown
+└── presentations
     ├── new-presentation
     │   ├── new-presentation.md
     │   ├── new-presentation-image-01.png